- Home

 - Obey traffic signs and signals - Bicycles must follow the rules of the road like other vehicles.

-- Never ride against traffic - Motorists aren't looking for bicyclists riding on the wrong side of the road.
-State law and common sense require that bicyclists drive like other vehicles.
+- Never ride against traffic - Motorists aren't looking for cyclists riding on the wrong side of the road.
+State law requires that bicyclists drive like other vehicles.

 - Follow lane markings - Don't turn left from the right lane.
 Don't go straight in a lane marked “right-turn only.”